 18. Sake Restaurant and Bar

 Along with sister locations in cities like Sydney, Melbourne’s perennially popular Sake Restaurants have modern dining down to a science.
 However, don’t take that global franchise potential to mean the food here isn’t spectacular.
 Indeed, people flock from near and far to try Sake’s array of Japanese fusion dishes while sucking down delicious cocktails.
-The Hammer Hall location doubles down on indulgence by way of stunning glass walls and riverside views.
+The Hamer Hall location doubles down on indulgence by way of stunning glass walls and riverside views.

 Address: 100 St Kilda Rd, Southbank VIC 3004